Coronavirus: Which Premier League clubs are still training, and when will others return?

 Manchester City are not releasing any information on their plans at the moment.

-Manchester United have cancelled first-team training in line with government advice.
-Meanwhile, United have taken up the option to extend Nemanja Matic's contract by another year.
+Manchester United have cancelled first-team training in line with government advice and all players are training individually.
+The club have also closed their museum, stadium tour and the Red Cafe.

 Newcastle are not expected back in training until March 30.
 They were the first club in the Premier League to ban handshakes on club premises as the outbreak began.